The Art of War

 firstname.lastname@example.org or email@example.com

-This article first appeared in The Havok Journal on 25AUG14.
+This first appeared in The Havok Journal August 25, 2014.